 I was going to make the bat, but bats are crazy expensive!
 I found a pretty good rubber substitute.
 It doesn't look that great close-up.
 But it's pretty great from a short distance away and in the photos.
 You can get that here.

 I wanted a Harley jacket.
 The one I got is far from perfect, but it's pretty good.
 I got it from F-Jackets.
 I tried to find a link, but they don't seem to carry it anymore, which is a shame.

-One crucially important accessory is the extensive and complicated Harley tattoos.
+The extensive and complicated Harley tattoos are a crucially important accessory.
 I was lucky to find a complete set, really amazing, from here.
 If you want them to last, apply all of them before you put your foundation on.
 I didn't do that, so the face ones fell off sooner.
-The body and leg ones stayed on almost a week, which I enjoyed, but you can wash them off if you want.
+The body and leg ones stayed on for almost a week, which I enjoyed, but you can wash them off if you want.
 Look at the photos of Harley carefully to get them in the right place.

 Other, omitted or substitute accessories

 Harley has some cool, spikey brass cuffs, which I couldn't find in my size.
 I used some brass collar cuffs I already had around instead.
 She also sometimes wears holsters which I decided not to use.
 Not all pictures have them, and I favor the bat.
-The final and crucially important elements of this look are the boots, which I also had to make and deserve their own article.
+The final and crucial elements of this look are the boots, which I also had to make and deserve a separate article.

 That's it for the shirt and accessories.
 I hope this answers your questions and maybe inspires you to try a Harley of your own or do a version of one or more of your favorite characters.
 If you have comments, send the nice ones to me.